Our Resource Library is growing everyday. We are here to help you with forms, links and guides that you need all in one place.

 A divorce is initiated by one spouse requesting the divorce (the “petitioner” or “plaintiff”) filing a “petition for dissolution of marriage” with the court and serving it upon their spouse (the “respondent” or “defendant”).

 Whether you are considering filing for a divorce or have been served with a Petition for Dissolution of Marriage, it is important to speak with an attorney.
 If you attempt to “do it yourself”, you may forfeit valuable rights or fail to recognize the future impact on your children and your finances.
 Tax consequences, health insurance for your children, who pays your children’s college expenses, who gets your pension or your spouse’s pension, dissipation of the marital estate, determination of marital and non-marital property, and many more issues may not be addressed as they should be without legal counsel.
-These are just some of the issues.
-Some of the issues may not have consequences for years after a divorce, and you may not think about them when you are going through the process.
+Some issues may not have consequences for years after a divorce, and you may not think about them when you are going through the process.

 You may know something about the divorce process, but you do not know what you do not know.